Share This Guide, Choose Your Platform!

 When you file your SA return online with the tax office, the HMRC Self Assessment deadline is 31st January, which follows the end of the tax year.
 This is also the date you need to pay your tax bill.
 The annual tax bill is also known as the balancing payment, as this is the amount required to pay the balance of tax that you owe for the previous tax year.

 You can still fill in a paper return (SA100) by sending this through the post to HMRC.
-In this case, the Self Assessment tax return deadline to complete and file this is 31 October 2022.
-Please note that this is also the date you need to have paid your tax bill in this scenario.
+Basically, in this case, the Self Assessment tax return deadline to complete and file this is 31 October 2023.
+In addition, this is also the date you need to have paid your tax bill in this scenario.

 If you submit tax returns or revised tax returns for past tax years, in some cases, you may need to file this on a paper tax return and send it through the post to HMRC, as the online option is not available.